japj/japj.github.io/src/pages/about.md

 ---
-title: "About JAPJ.net"
+title: "About japj.net"
 ---

 ## Who I am

-"JAPJ" is the account name I first got during my study and is based on my name (Jeroen Antonius Petrus Janssen or J.A.P.
+"japj" is the account name I first got during my study and is based on my name (Jeroen Antonius Petrus Janssen or J.A.P.
 Janssen).
 After graduating I kept using this both at home and work.

 ## What I do for fun